Challenger Brand Definition, Criteria, and 8 Disruptive Examples

-Challenger brands are not industry leaders, but their ambition is so huge that they can easily become it.
-They break conventions and disrupt the market using innovation to their advantage.
+Challenger brands may not be industry leaders, but their ambitious mindset positions them to potentially become one.
+They disrupt the market by breaking conventions and using innovation to their advantage.

 Agency description goes here